radgrad/docusaurus2/docs/developers/deployment/howto/reset-db.md

 [radgrad2.ics.hawaii.edu]Monti APM: Successfully connected
 ```

+## Run mup logs, record new admin password!

 Note that when you start up the system with a new database, a new admin password will be generated and the log file will be the only place it is made available.
+The log is only available until the next deploy of the system, so be sure to invoke `mup logs`, find the log message with the new admin password, and record it someplace safe.